A method to determine wall shear stress from mean profiles in turbulent boundary layers: Method performance for ZPG TBL

 An important point to note is that the proposed method requires the knowledge of $H$ in addition to $\delta$.
 From the definition of $\delta^*$ and $\theta$, it is clear that the near-wall region contributes more to the former.
 Obtaining $H$ from the measured data in the absence of near-wall resolution can be challenging.
 It is tempting to assume the one-seventh power law for near-wall data to account for the contribution of missing data to the overall $H$.
 However, the goal here is to avoid using the inner layer altogether.
 Hence, the sensitivity of the obtained $u_{\tau}$ to $H$ is assessed using error analysis.
 It can be shown that the relative error in the friction velocity ($\epsilon_{u_{\tau}}$) is related to the relative error in the shape factor ($\epsilon_H$) as

 Figure \ref{fig:error} shows the term in parenthesis on the rhs of Eq. \eqref{eq:error} for S1000 and S4000 cases; note that it is of the order $10^{-1}$.
+The term in parenthesis shows a variation in the range $7-12 \%$, which implies that $10 \%$ error in $H$ would yield $0.7-1.2 \%$ error in the predicted $u_{\tau}$.
 Hence, it can be concluded that the predicted $u_{\tau}$ is relatively insensitive to the error in $H$.
 Instead of obtaining $H$ from measurements, one can use $H=1.36$ at high $Re$ (say $Re_{\theta} > 6500$) without compromising accuracy of the predicted $u_{\tau}$.

-Consider an experimental campaign where there is a coarse field measurement from which $\delta$ can be obtained.
-Note that all it takes to determine $u_{\tau}$ from Eq. \eqref{eq:method} is to have a probe at any location below $0.2 < y/\delta < 0.5$ to measure $U$ and $T \approx -\overline{u'v'}$.
-The flexibility and limited data requirement of the proposed method makes it powerful, especially when data from the entire inner layer is unreliable or missing.
+For TBL, $\delta$ is not strictly defined.
+Most studies including the present work assume $\delta \approx \delta_{99}$, i.e. the wall-normal location where $U = 0.99U_e$.
+However, it has been reported in literature that the $\delta$ used in the composite profiles is typically larger than $\delta_{99}$ \citep{samie2018}.
+Also, iterative integral methods such as that of \cite{perry1990} yield $\delta$ that are up to $\sim 30 \%$ larger than $\delta_{99}$.
+Hence, the sensitivity of the obtained $u_{\tau}$ to $\delta$ needs to be assessed.
+Figure \ref{fig:errordelta} shows the predicted $u_{\tau}$ compared to the reference data for S6500 case if $\eta$ is divided by a factor of 1.2 (Figure \ref{fig:errordelta}$a$) or 0.8 (Figure \ref{fig:errordelta}$b$), which would correspond to $\pm 20 \% $ change in $\delta$.
+Overall, the method appears robust to errors in $\delta$ as long as the data points in the range $\eta < 0.4$ are used.
+Hence, it can be concluded that the proposed method is robust to the uncertainty in $\delta$ and hence $\delta \approx \delta_{99}$ can be used without compromising accuracy of the predicted $u_{\tau}$.